Chef in an open-air kitchen with plates of fresh food on a wooden counter

 Breakfast

 Fresh tropical fruit cut that morning.
 Eggs however you take them.
-Coffee from the Boquete highlands.
+Strong Panamanian coffee.
 Whenever you wake up.

 If you would rather handle some or all of your own meals, that works too.
 The kitchens in both houses are full, and we will stock them with the groceries you want.
 Decide at the start.
 The rest is yours.

-The bar is built around what is on the island that day: lime, ginger, mint and basil from the garden, tropical fruit.
+Ruben runs the bar, and he builds bespoke cocktails around what is on the island that day: lime, ginger, mint and basil from the garden, tropical fruit.
+Tell him what you like and he will invent something for you.
 The rum is Caribbean.
 Cold beer, juice, and water are always in the fridge.

 Panama is not wine country, so we lean local.
 If you want something specific, tell us in the onboarding call and it will be waiting at the dock.